libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ### Multiplexer negotiation over TLS

-When the security protocol selected by the upgrader is TLS, the [ALPN] extesion of TLS handshake is used to select the multiplexer.
+When the security protocol selected by the upgrader is TLS, the [ALPN] extension of TLS handshake is used to select the multiplexer.

    With ALPN, the client sends the list of supported application protocols as part of the TLS ClientHello message.
 The server chooses